 South of Harasso, we still meet one small windmill park of Crete.
 There are still standing three windmills in a row.
 These mills are of the rarer type of mills in Crete: the completely circular, turning to all winds, called Xetrocharis.
 They were used for grinding grain.

-North of Nikithianos village, Merambelo district, we still meet one of the most impressive windmill parks of Crete.
-There are still standing several windmills in a row.
+North of Fourni village, Merambelo district, we still meet one of the most impressive windmill park of Crete.
+There are still standing 13 windmills in a row at location Galaropetra.
 Others survive in good condition and others have collapsed.